vbenjs/vite-plugin-mock/README.md

 If `watchFiles:true`, the file changes in the folder will be monitored.
 And synchronize to the request result in real time

 If configPath has a value, it is invalid

+### supportTs

+**default:** true

+After opening, the ts file module can be read.
+Note that you will not be able to monitor .js files after opening.

 ### ignore